Earthborn Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

-The fourth ingredient includes tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The fourth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 The fifth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.